nodecross/nodex/README.md

   <img src="images/figure3.svg" alt="unid edge architecture" />
 </p>

-UNiD EDGE is developed in Rust language and can be compiled into a static libraries that can be referenced in C language.
+This identity-first, end-to-end approach can abstract the complexity of security infrastructure and introduces advanced, scalable endpoint security to connected systems.
+UNiD platform is designed to make the endpoint security easily available and free all developers from the heavy burden of building the complex security infrastructure for each product.
 For more information, see [official documentation](https://docs.getunid.io/unid_edge/index.html).

 ## Quick Start